 - a range of grants for specific purposes including quality, learning and teaching, research and research training programmes.

-The Department of Industry, Innovation, Science and Tertiary Education is the Australian Government Department with responsibility for administering this funding and for developing and administering higher education policy and programs.
+The Department of Industry, Innovation, Climate Change, Science and Tertiary Education is the Australian Government Department with responsibility for administering this funding and for developing and administering higher education policy and programs.

 Decision-making, regulation and governance for higher education are shared among the Australian Government, the State and Territory Governments and the institutions themselves.